 After initial log-in, students will be greeted by the instructor.
 This may be followed by a screen share of the lesson plan for the day.
 For example, the instructor may begin the online session by reminding students to submit their assignment(s) via Canvas or campus email.
 This may be followed with a review of the previous lesson.
 The instructor may use PowerPoint and screen share to provide students with a visual aid of what the instructor is covering.
 The instructor then may ask students to use the Chat feature in ConferZoom to make comments or ask questions, or students may follow an established protocol on how to indicate that the student wishes to speak.
 For instance, using the raise hand function in ConferZoom may be a way to have the instructor direct the class to what the student wishes to share with the class.
-This may be followed with a lesson may be on how to use hedges in conversations.
-Screen share can be utilized and accompanied with a PowerPoint presentation of the lesson.
-The instructor will go over the lesson on how to use hedges with the students.
-Then students will be given short prompts that they will use to practice their conversational skills with assigned partners in the class in Break-out rooms in ConverZoom.
-To practice what was learned, the instructor can screen share questions that the students can answer and share with the class by using the Chat feature to share ideas.
+An example of this would be the instructor using screen share to let the students see a list individually numbered sentences that have grammatical errors.
+The students can take turns to correct the sentences.
+This may be followed with a lesson may be on how to engage in active reading.
+Screen share can be utilized to show the students an article.
+The instructor can go over the lesson on how to use a variety of active reading strategies by using them when reading the article.
+Then students will be given short articles to read to practice using the active reading strategies that have been introduced.
+The students may be assigned partners in the class and be put in Break-out rooms in ConverZoom.
+To evaluate students' mastery of what was learned, the instructor may ask students to screen share what they have marked on their article.
 The instructor can continue with the session by reviewing a new topic and introduce the next lesson with the class which can be followed with an explanation of what is expected when completing the homework assignments for the week.
 The session can end with a question and answer session in which questions can either be shared by the student verbally or via the Chat feature.
 A recording of the class session(s) can be posted in Canvas or a link to the recording can be shared via campus email.